fleather-editor/fleather/doc/concepts/data-and-document.md

 ## Data Format and Document Model

-Zefyr document model exists as a separate platform-agnostic library called Notus.
-Notus implements all building blocks of a rich text document and can be used separately from Zefyr on any platform supported by Dart SDK, e.g. web, desktop or server (macos, windows, linux) and, of course, mobile (ios, android).
+Fleather document model exists as a separate platform-agnostic library called Parchment.
+Parchment implements all building blocks of a rich text document and can be used separately from Fleather on any platform supported by Dart SDK, e.g. web, desktop or server (macos, windows, linux) and, of course, mobile (ios, android).

-Notus documents are based on Quill.js [Delta][] format.
+Parchment documents are based on Quill.js [Delta][] format.
 Deltas are simple and expressive format of describing rich text data, and is also suitable for [Operational transformations][ot].
 The format is essentially JSON, and is human readable.